Generic selectors

 12

-1Therefore I urge you, brothers, on account of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God, which is your spiritual service of worship.
-2Do not be conformed to this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what is the good, pleasing, and perfect will of God.
+1Therefore I urge you, brothers and sisters, by the mercies of God, to present your bodies as a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
+2And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.

 Romans 12:1-2